 The curriculum is a blend of knowledge and practical experience.
 In addition to acquiring specific competencies and skills, students are also provided with opportunities for self-exploration and personal/professional growth.
-It is our belief that the process of facilitating growth in others - a hallmark of the counseling profession - can occur only when the helping professional possesses a high degree of self-awareness and a desire to explore avenues for continued growth and professional development.
+It is our belief that the process of facilitating growth in others - a hallmark of the counseling and human services professions - can occur only when the helping professional possesses a high degree of self-awareness and a desire to explore avenues for continued growth and professional development.